lxzcpro/AgingClock/README.md

 # AgingClock
-This is a model which trying to recurrence the paper DNA methylation age of human tissues and cell types by Steve Horvath
+This is a model which trying to recurrence the paper DNA methylation age of human tissues and cell types by Steve Horvath.
+We are going to use deep learning to see whether it would be more accurated with nowadays' technology.